 Finishing: Cut off the remaining yarn and use your tapestry needle to stitch it to the backside of the crochet star.

-If you’re looking for something more advanced, here’s how to make a complex crochet star using the herringbone half double crochet (hddc).
+Once you're comfortable with the basic crochet star pattern, here's how to make a more advanced version using the herringbone half double crochet (hhdc).

 Round 1: Make a magic circle followed by 10 single crochets into the magic circles and a slip stitch to the top of the first single crochet.